The Time+Tide team picks their favourite go anywhere, do anything watches

 Sure, I could have saved a lot of time and effort by just going with the original black/gilt Tudor Black Bay 58, because it gets so much right.
 It’s got those classic good looks, a great, near-perfect size, the added durability of an actual diver, and a dressy touch of class with its polished surfaces and gold highlights.
 But honestly, it’s a bit lazy, and even a tad predictable for me at this point.
 So I went with something a bit less…on the nose.

-The Serica 5303-3 is that watch.
+The Serica 5303-3 (no longer available) is that watch.
 A French microbrand diver, which, if I wasn’t already aware of its existence, I would swear was found in the dresser drawer of a gentleman who purchased it new in 1962.
 The 39mm case, lyre lugs, and broad arrow handset scream vintage Omega, but the midnight blue dial is from a realm all of its own.
 The odd, marimba-mallet vibe of the hour markers just speak to me like a postmodern jazz riff, and the pale blue ceramic of the dual-track bezel is positively swoon-worthy.
 It’s unique.
 It’s quirky.
 And quite frankly, it’s sexy as all get out.
 Miles Davis would have worn the hell out of this.
 A Swiss Caliber Newton movement, a sizable (but not too big) crown, and that perfectly supple mesh bracelet complete a package that’s just a touch more nuanced, more elegant, and just less shouty than any other modern tool watch I can think of.
 Yes it’s a tool watch, but, as they say, it really classes up the joint, and that’s about as versatile as it gets in my book.

 Ricardo’s pick: Omega Aqua Terra 38